mr-robot-meaw/TryHackMe-Writups/README.md

 # TryHackMe-Writups
-This repository contains my write-ups for various Capture The Flag challenges on TryHackMe.
-Each write-up details my approach, techniques used, and solutions discovered.
-Feel free to explore and contribute!
+This repository contains my write-ups for various TryHackMe Capture The Flag (CTF) challenges.
+Each write-up includes detailed solutions and explanations to help you understand the approaches and techniques used.
+Whether you're a beginner or a seasoned pro, I hope these resources enhance your cybersecurity skills.
+Explore and learn!